Data brokers and privacy laws

 LiveRamp Holdings, Inc. — Class Action Moves Ahead (2025)

-• In a case titled Riganian v.
-LiveRamp Holdings, Inc., a federal court denied the data broker’s motion to dismiss claims that it illegally aggregated and sold consumer information without consent — including possible violations of California wiretapping and privacy laws.
+• In a case called Riganian v.
+LiveRamp Holdings, Inc., a federal court reviewed claims against a data broker.
+The court refused to dismiss allegations that the company collected and sold consumer data without consent.
+The claims also raised possible violations of California wiretapping and privacy laws.
 Taulersmith

 • This demonstrates that courts may allow data‐broker liability claims to proceed under consumer‐privacy statutes.